Photos 1900s 1910s

 The increase of sensitivity now makes possible the view of a speedy movement in close up.
 His image freezing a spectacular action by Ty Cobb on July 23, 1910 is a masterpiece of instant photography.

 The 7,462 original negatives taken by Conlon during the 38 years of his photographic career are housed in 85 boxes, each one around shoebox size.
-They are sold together at lot 80082 by Heritage in Dallas on August 27 with a guide value of $ 1M.
+They were sold together for $ 1.8M at lot 80082 by Heritage on August 27, 2016.

 This complete archive is unique, sensational and irreplaceable in the history of baseball throughout its period.
 The sale includes only the photographs and in no way the intellectual property rights.
 Please watch the video shared by Heritage.